simd-everywhere/simde/README.md

 native version, though this can lead to problems in some situations and is therefore discouraged.

+Since SIMDe is meant to be portable, many functions which assume types are of a specific size have been altered to use fixed-width types instead.
+For example, Intel's APIs assume `int` is 32 bits, so `simde_mm_set_pi32`'s arguments are `int32_t` instead of `int`.
+On platforms where the native API's assumptions hold (*i.e.*, if `int` really is 32-bits) SIMDe's types should be compatible, so existing code needn't be changed unless you're porting to a new platform.

 ## Related Projects

 This is very similar to the builtins module in